CISecurity/ArtifactExpressions/macos/macos.keychain_v1.md

 | datatype | String | datatype |
 | lock_on_sleep | Boolean | Specifies whether the keychain is configured to lock when the computer sleeps.|

+check_existence
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- all_exist
+- any_exist
+- at_least_one_exists
+- none_satisfy
+- none_exist
+- only_one_exists

+check
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- all
+- at least one
+- none satisfy
+- only one

+operation
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

+datatype
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- boolean
+- float
+- int
+- string
+- version
+- set

 ### Generated Content
 #### XCCDF+AE
 This is what the AE check looks like, inside a Rule, in the XCCDF